talpadk/phlabel/README.md

 Sets the output canvas / label size'in pixels.
 Should be the first command in the template file.

+#### setRotation(angle)
+Sets the angle (counter clockwise) in degrees of the following drawing operations.
+Notice that not all rendering operations support every rendering rotation.
+Especially printing with bitmap fonts currently only support rotations of 0 and 90 deg.

+#### setBitmapFont(size)
+Sets the text rendering to use one of the bitmap fonts build into GD2.
+size=1 is the smallest, size=5 is the largest.

 #### setFont(path_to_ttf, size)
-Sets the font to use for printing text onto the label.
+Sets the TTF font and size to use for printing text onto the label.
-Must be used before any print command.
+This switches to TrueType rendering for text, while TT fonts are scaleable they don't always render particular well on low resolution monochrome printers

 * path_to_ttf, a relative or absolute path to a TrueType font.
 * size, the font size to use.